muge/puppetFacebench/README.md

 ```
 babbysFirstMod -4k
 ```

-After sheet generation, you still must vertically-flip and save as DDS before using puppetWorkbench to convert it to a working .dds.phyre file.
+After sheet generation, you still must vertically-flip and save as DDS before using puppetWorkbench to convert it to a working `.dds.phyre` file.
-As such, refer to the [puppetWorkbench](https://github.com/muge/puppetWorkbench) README if you're unfamiliar with the process.
+To do this, refer to the [puppetWorkbench](https://github.com/muge/puppetWorkbench) README if you're unfamiliar with the process.

 --------
 ### Changelog